jacobshaw41/jacob-shaw.github.io/_posts/2020-11-14-Reimagining-Research.md

 ## Muffin Recipe

 I came across [this muffin recipe](https://damndelicious.net/2014/03/24/coffee-cake-muffins/).
-Coffee muffins are new to me—as you can expect, I am obsessed.
+Coffee cake muffins are new to me—as you can expect, I am obsessed.